LucasMartinsVieira/rustodoo/README.md

 # Rustodoo

-rutodoo is a simple command-line to-do application that helps you manage your tasks efficiently.
+Rustodoo is a simple command-line to-do application that helps you manage your tasks efficiently.
 It stores tasks in an SQLite database and provides an intuitive command set for task management.

 ## Installation